 A foolproof cake; Sports Illustrated swimsuit model Hannah Jeter helps a viewer find the ideal bathing suit; John Gidding fixes a neighborhood's DIY fails; an easy recipe for gnocchi.

-Luke Wilson ("Old School"); inside Rachael's personal recipe books; the members of Foreigner; a New Yorker helps homeless people with breakfast sandwiches.
+Luke Wilson ("Old School"); inside Rachael's personal recipe books; the members of Foreigner tell the stories behind some of their hits.

 Lin-Manuel Miranda ("Hamilton," "Moana") gets help from Stacy London to prepare his mother for the Oscars; Chrissy Metz ("This Is Us"); Oscar-viewing party snacks: popcorn and individual calzones.